The Company in a Nutshell

 Potential Risks

 Business Vulnerabilities: Average occupancy eased to roughly 95%, a reminder that supply pockets and leasing friction matter.
-AFFO per unit was a touch lower year over year on a reported basis.
-Execution on developments must translate into stabilized NOI to prevent Debt/EBITDA from lingering above 11x.
+AFFO per unit was lower year over year on a reported basis.
+Execution on developments must translate into stabilized NOI to prevent Debt/AEBITDA from lingering above 11.23x.

 Industry & Market Threats: Rent regulation in core provinces can cap in-place growth, requiring turnover to unlock gains.
 Interest-rate volatility feeds through at refi, though the term debt ladder is reasonably spread and largely fixed.
 Utilities and property taxes also chew at margins when inflation reaccelerates.